RTN-078

 Assess Impact#

 Given the central nature of the USDF, a natural disaster would essentially stop Rubin operations.
-There is no plan to replicate the USDF elsewhere.
+There is no plan to replicate the USDF elsewhere, although all components of the USDF are capable of being deployed on a cloud platform.
 The summit can survive about a week’s outage of the USDF before data is lost.
 This would be the primary impact of long term loss of services.
 Short term outages affect the ability to send out alerts and the loss of near real time responses from other telescopes.

 Prioritize Risks#